Do you want to add SVG files to your WordPress site?

 The plugin works out of the box, and there are no settings for you to configure.
 You can simply go ahead and start uploading SVG files.

-We hope this article helped you learn how to safely add SVG in WordPress.
-You may also want to see our article on most common image issues in WordPress and how to fix them.
+We hope this article helped you learn how to safely add SVG files in WordPress.
+You may also want to see our article on how to fix the most common image issues in WordPress and the best SEO plugins and tools.